-1534 1543 1564 1570 1587 1588 King Henry VIII of England pushes through the Act of Supremacy breaking ties with the Catholic Church Copernicus published his book, On the Revolutions of Heavenly Spheres Galileo Di Vincenzio Bonaiuti De' Galilei is born on February 15 Pope Pius V excommunicated Elizabeth I on the grounds of heresy calling upon English Catholics to remove her from the throne The Catholic Mary Queen of Scots executed for plotting to assassinate Queen Elizabeth I The massive Spanish Armada led by the Catholic King Philip II is defeated by the English Fleet proving to be a major embarrassment to the Vatican 1589 1592 1609 1610 1613 1615 Galileo becomes a professor of Mathematics at the University of Pisa His first scientific work La Balancitta is published.
-It explored the hydrostatic balance After learning about the Hans Lippershey's spy lens, Galileo significantly improves the design, in order to create his own telescope With his new telescope he is able to observe the moons of Jupiter (now known as Galilean moons) and published his findings in Sidereus Nuncius Galileo vehemently defends the heliocentric model of the solar system proposed by Copernicus in his famous letter to The Grand Duchess, Christina de Medici Galileo travelled to Rome to discuss his work on the heliocentric model with Church officials
+King Henry VIII of England pushes through the Act of Supremacy breaking ties with the Catholic Church

+Copernicus published his book, On the Revolutions of Heavenly Spheres

+Galileo Di Vincenzio Bonaiuti De' Galilei is born on February 15

+Pope Pius V

+excommunicated

+Elizabeth I on the

+grounds of heresy

+calling upon English

+Catholics to remove her

+from the throne

+The Catholic Mary Queen of Scots executed for plotting to assassinate Queen Elizabeth I

+The massive Spanish

+Armada led by the

+Catholic King Philip II is

+defeated by the English

+Fleet proving to be a

+major embarrassment

+to the Vatican

+Galileo becomes a professor of Mathematics at the University of Pisa

+His first scientific work La Balancitta is published.
+It explored the hydrostatic balance

+After learning about the Hans Lippershey's spy lens, Galileo significantly improves the design, in order to create his own telescope

+With his new telescope he is able to observe the moons of Jupiter (now known as Galilean moons) and published his findings in Sidereus Nuncius

+Galileo vehemently defends the heliocentric model of the solar system proposed by Copernicus in his famous letter to The Grand Duchess, Christina de Medici

+Galileo travelled to Rome to discuss his work on the heliocentric model with Church officials

+The Catholic Church

+issued a decree

+condemning the

+heliocentric model as

+heretical and forbade

+the teaching of

+Copernican astronomy

-1616 1626 1632 1633 The Catholic Church issued a decree condemning the heliocentric model as heretical and forbade the teaching of Copernican astronomy The main structures of St Peter's Basilica are completed Dialogue Concerning the Two Chief World Systems was published which presented arguments on heliocentrism in a balanced way Galileo was summoned to Rome by the Inquisition where he was tried found guilty of heresy for supporting the heliocentric model.
-Because recanted his views, he escaped with his life and was placed under ho arrest for the rest of his life.
-It is said that as he rose from kneeling to rec his sentence he murmured, "and so it moves". where he was tried and ric model.
-Because he as placed under house from kneeling to receive t moves".
-1634 1638 1642 1642 - 1651 1718 1992 His eldest daughter Virginia (Sister Maria Celeste) dies Galileo published Two New Sciences which contained ground-breaking work on the science of motion and the strength of materials Galileo Galilei dies at Arcetri, Florence, Italy The English Civil War led to the Catholic King Charles I being executed in 1649 and the United Kingdoms of England, Scotland Wales and Ireland being formed in 1651 The Roman Inquisition's ban on reprinting Galileo's works is partially lifted.
-It is not until 1758 that works on heliocentrism can be printed Pope John Paul II acknowledges that the Roman Inquisition was incorrect in its judgment of Galileo
+The main structures of St Peter's Basilica are completed

+Dialogue Concerning the Two Chief World Systems was published which presented arguments on heliocentrism in a balanced way

+Galileo was summoned to Rome by the Inquisition where he was tried and found guilty of heresy for supporting the heliocentric model.
+Because he recanted his views, he escaped with his life and was placed under house arrest for the rest of his life.
+It is said that as he rose from kneeling to receive his sentence he murmured, "and so it moves".

+His eldest daughter Virginia (Sister Maria Celeste) dies

+Galileo published

+Two New Sciences

+which contained

+ground-breaking work

+on the science of

+motion and the strength

+of materials

+Galileo Galilei dies at Arcetri, Florence, Italy

+The English Civil War led to the Catholic King Charles I being executed in 1649 and the United Kingdoms of England, Scotland Wales and Ireland being formed in 1651

+The Roman Inquisition's ban on reprinting Galileo's works is partially lifted.
+It is not until 1758 that works on heliocentrism can be printed

+Pope John Paul II acknowledges that the Roman Inquisition was incorrect in its judgment of Galileo